avinashk369/network_monitor/README.md

 ## Getting started

-to user this in your flutter application. intialize NetworkMonitor in main method.
+to use this in your flutter application. intialize NetworkMonitor in main method.

 ```